-It is a condition of this warranty that a service and safety check is carried out by your caravan retailer at least once a year (12 months from the date of purchase) in accordance with the NCC recommendations.
+it is a condition of this warranty that a service retailer at least once a year (12 months from the recommendations.

-ANNUAL SERVICE RECORD
+ANNUAL SE RVIC E RECORD

 MODEL

-VEHICLE IDENTIFICATION NUMBERYEARYEAR
+VEHICLE IDENTIFICATION NUMBER YEAR

-1st SERVICE
+1st SERVICE 2nd SERVICE

+DATE: DATE:

+RETAILERS STAMP: RETAILERS STAMP:

-I/We certify that an annual service has been carried out in accordance with the manufacturers' and NCC recommendations
+I/We certify that an annual service has been carried out in accordance with the manufacturers' and NCC recommendations.
+I/We certify that an annual service has been carried out in accordance with the manufacturers' and NCC recommendations.

-2nd SERVICE
+3rd SERVICE 4th SERVICE